The Trouble with Templeton at Rough Trade East

 Despite the band having a solidly unique sound that translates to the live arena there is still an overriding realisation that the gig is in a record store, meaning the experience is more pleasant than rocking, not necessarily a negative feature but it would be fairer to judge them in a more supportive venue.

-For further information about The Trouble with Templeton and future events visit here.
+For further information and future events visit The Trouble with Templeton’s website here.

 Watch the video for I Wrote a Novel here: